 However; it has made numerous mistakes for every one thing it does right.
 But I’m only going to focus on the major issues.

 The story does start strong but overtime becomes hard to follow.
 This is due to some stupid twists and too many shock moments (just to be shocking).
-The gameplay has not been properly optimized for a stealth action game, so players are forced to sneak around with out some of the most basic functions.
+The gameplay has not been properly optimized for a stealth action game, so players are forced to sneak around without some of the most basic functions of the genre.
 Making matters worse is that players will have to fight dumb enemies that are basically bullet sponges (while using a poorly mapped out control setup).

 Finally there is the one issues that seems to be exclusive to the PlayStation 4, the game is not streamer friendly.
 If you try to stream through the PlayStation system, there are moments that will not be broadcasted.
 This makes no sense since the game was released back in March (I’m playing it in November).
 This problem will not be encountered if you use a capture card to stream.

 Overall; Left Alive could be compared to a fallen protege, had high hopes only to to be a disappointment.
 It has very little redeeming qualities and honestly it can’t even be recommended just to satisfy your curiosity.